Ubisoft: Financial concerns and major restructuring process (2023–present)

 Just prior to releasing its half-year financial report in November 2025, Ubisoft announced it was delaying the report, and further requested that Euronext stop all trading of its shares, which was explained to employees as "to limit unnecessary speculation and market volatility during this short delay".
+On 21 November, Ubisoft released its half-year financial report, where it announced that it had reduced its number of employees to 17,097 by the end of September 2025.